florianakos/terraform-testing/README.md

 ## Conclusion

+Testing via `localstack` is great as long as you are working with AWS and the targeted service is supported by localstack.
+It runs much much faster thanks to the fact that localhost is much closer to you than the cloud API endpoints.

 Go is awesome!
-Terraform is awesome too... :)
+Terraform is awesome too! :)